Our tax responsibilities

 A large part of running a responsible business is committing to high ethical, legal and professional standards – and being open, honest and transparent about what we’re doing to meet those standards.

 We provide products to a diverse range of clients, from a variety of global locations – so our savings and investment products are set up to follow each location’s tax legislation.
-In the UK, for example, our pensions and ISAs support government policies that promote a stable environment for long-term savings and investments.
+In the UK, for example, our ISAs support government policies that promote a stable environment for long-term savings and investments.

 We also follow local and international rules around reporting to tax authorities about our customers’ investments.

 By engaging openly with tax authorities, government and representative bodies – such as the Investment Association and the European Fund and Asset Management Association– we play our part in helping to develop a sustainable framework for tax policy and legislation.

 We have an in-house team that manages our company’s tax activities.
 These activities include reporting our company’s tax position, ensuring we understand and comply with our tax obligations in each of the countries we operate in, and that our customers and clients are provided with the information they need to meet their own tax obligations.